DataGalaxy named in Gartner D&A Governance Platform Magic Quadrant

 At first glance, the roles of a data owner and a data steward might seem separate, each operating within their designated domains.
 However, a deeper dive into the dynamics of data governance reveals a harmonious symphony of collaboration between the two.
 Their paths, while distinct, are intertwined, each playing its part in the grander orchestration of data management.

-A data owner, with their strategic oversight and decision-making prowess, might determine the direction in which a particular dataset’s potential should be harnessed.
-They set the stage, laying down the guidelines, ensuring alignment with organizational objectives, and laying the foundation for data’s effective utility.
+A data owner, with their strategic oversight and decision-making prowess, might determine the direction in which a particular dataset's potential should be harnessed.
+They set the stage, lay down the guidelines, ensure alignment with organizational objectives, and lay the foundation for data's effective utility.

 Conversely, the data steward, with their acute focus on data quality and intricacies, ensures that the stage set by the owner is primed for performance.
 Their role, albeit granular, is pivotal in guaranteeing that when the data is accessed and utilized, it stands robust in its accuracy, relevance, and reliability.